Grateful thanks to our generous Choir Sponsors. Your contributions allow us to continue to…

-Choral Fantasy – by Josie Yau
+Choral PASSION – reviewed by Josie Yau.

-On the fine afternoon of Sunday 19 June, the Christ Church Cathedral, Nelson was filled with an audience who shared a passion for choral music.
+Christ Church Cathedral, Nelson was filled with an audience who shared a passion for choral music.
 Two years after celebrating its 160th anniversary, the Nelson Civic Choir (NCC) presented another concert, namely “Choral PASSION” for Nelson music lovers, featuring a diverse programme from J.S.
 Bach to Ennio Morricone.

 The concert began with Musical Director Jason Balla’s exquisite interpretation of a selection of Chorales and Arias from the St. Matthew’s Passion, Cantata BWV 147, and Magnificat by J.S.
 Bach, accompanied by a chamber orchestra consisting of some of the finest instrumentalists in Nelson.
 When he was not on the conductor’s podium, Balla effortlessly led the orchestra on the digital Harpsichord through the two Arias, Quia Respexit and Quia Fecit Mihi Magna, which featured British soprano Rosemary Galton, who recently relocated to Nelson, and the Dean of Nelson Cathedral, Graham O’Brien as soloists.